Temporary Event Notice Guidance

 Objections and appeals to a TEN

-They could object to a TEN on the grounds that your event could:
+The police or authority that deals with environmental health could object to a TEN on the grounds that your event could:

-• Lead to disorder or crime
+• Lead to crime or disorder

 • Cause a public nuisance